EvitcaStudio/Collector/README.md

 ## API
 ### aRecyle.toggleDebug()
    - desc: Turn on/off the debugging mode of this plugin, which throws additional logs/warnings.
 Should be turned off in production code.

 ###  aRecycle.setMaxLimit(pLimit)
    - pLimit: The new max limit on collections.
+(DO NOT SET THIS TO A HIGH VALUE.
+HIGH VALUES LEAD TO INSTANCES JUST SITTING IN ARRAYS AND TAKING UP MEMORY ⚠️)
    - desc: Sets a limit on how much each collection array can recycle before deleting the access.
 The max is 20 by default.

 ###  aRecycle.collect(pCollected, pCollection)